 Crown Cinema

-History: Built as the Gaiety in 1887, later redeveloped by Excelsior Theatres Co.
-Ltd in 1909 and renamed and redeveloped again in 1975.
+History: Built as the Gaiety in 1887, later completely redeveloped by Excelsior Theatres Co.
+Ltd in 1909 and renamed Excelsior.
+Site of 9th February 1917 Gandhi speech in opposition to indentured labour.
+Entirely new cinema built on this site in 1975, as New Excelsior, with previous Italianate building demolished in 1973.

 Empire Theatre